sanyaade-teachings/pippi/README.md

 It comes with several oscs:

+- Alias - a highly aliased pulse train osc
+- Bar - a bar physical model (from Soundpipe)
+- FM - a basic two operator FM synth w/harmonicity ratio * modulation index controls
+- Fold - an infinite folding wavetable osc
+- Osc - an everyday wavetable osc
+- Osc2d - a 2d morphing wavetable osc
+- Pluck - a plucked string physical model (adapted from JOS)
 - Pulsar - a pulsar synthesis engine
 - Pulsar2d - a 2d morphing pulsar synthesis engine
+- SineOsc - a simple sinewave osc (doesn't use wavetables)
 - Tukey - a tukey-window-based osc with waveshape modulation between square-like and sine-like
-- Osc - an everyday wavetable osc
-- Osc2d - a 2d morphing wavetable osc
-- Fold - an infinite folding wavetable osc
-- Bar - a bar physical model (from Soundpipe)
-- Pluck - a plucked string physical model (adapted from JOS)
-- Alias - a highly aliased pulse train osc

 And many built-in effects and transformations: